How Much Does a Book Cover Cost?

 Fiverr.com is a platform where clients meet freelancers from numerous industries.
 There are thousands of designers available on Fiverr offering various services that also include professional book cover designing.

-It is challenging to place Fiverr.com in a particular segment as you could be paying as little as $5 per cover, but some freelancers could start at $300 and go beyond $700.
+It is challenging to place Fiverr.com in a particular segment.
+Your book cover costs could be as little as $5 per cover, but some freelancers could start at $300 and go beyond $700.

-You could expect to pay minimum of $150 for the design, which includes everything mentioned above.
+The book cover costs vary but you could expect to pay $150 for the design, which includes everything mentioned above.

 Customized Design (High-end)- $500+

-Suppose it is high-end, unique designs and uber professional service that you are after.
+Suppose it is high-end, unique designs and premium professional service that you are after.
 In that case, we suggest using one of our tried and tested suppliers.

 Booksmith Designs from Australia offers services such as creating bespoke cover designs, providing visual toolkits, and author brand development.